cashby-890/ST-554-Project1/README.md

 - Task 2: Cody Ashby
 - Task 3: Max Campbell

-Other group notes for this item:
+Other group notes for this item: secound round of feedback pending?